-Integrated Report 2021
+Integrated Report 2022

-Details of information provided on issues covered in the report
+Details of information provide ed on issues covered d in the report

 Comprehensive Adequate Not adequate

-Clarity of the information prov vided in the report Medium Low
+Clarity of the information provided in the report

+High Medium Low

-The quality of design and layo
+The quality of design and layout of the report

 Excellent Good Average

-Your comments for adding valu Your comments for adding value to the report
+Your comments for adding value to the report

 Name

 Designation

 Organization

 Contact Details

-Mr Mohammad Ighal Ghori Mr Osman Mukhtar
+Mr. Mohammad Iqbal Ghori Mr. Osman Mukhtar